Designers: instructions for use. Motivation, problems, solutions

 The design stands at the very beginning of the value chain, so there are plenty of problems with how to close the feedback loop.
 A designer has to wait a very long time for the work they have done to go through the front-end-back-end quality control.
-And how it might change along the way.
 Among other things, during the months when the task went from the designer to production, a lot has happened, and we need to redesign.
 And the designer, most likely by this time, is already working on another project, and immersion in the old one would distract and demotivate them.

 Selling the wrong stuff to the wrong people

-When a client doesn't want to come up with ways to change people's behaviour, you are selling your hands, not your head.
-The work becomes uninteresting, the value we create is not visible, new interesting skills are not required.
-In general, there are no tasks for a middle+ in the zone of their proximal development, and there is no chance to sell their labour more expensive either.
+When a client doesn’t want to come up with ways to change people’s behavior, you are selling your hands, not your head.
+The work becomes uninteresting, the value we create is not tangible, new skills are not required.
+In general, there are no tasks for a middle+ in the zone of their proximal development, and there is no chance to sell their labor more expensive either.

-In our company, we have a formula for choosing a client: we work with those whom we respect for what they do, and with those who are interested in purchasing one of our leading competencies: UX, development and marketing.
-And as long as this is the case, there is no problem with motivation.
+In our company, we have a formula for choosing a client: we collaborate with brands whose work we respect, and with those who are interested in purchasing one of our leading competencies: UX, development, and marketing.
+These two conditions ensure there’s no problem with motivation.

-Actually, you don't need to wait for the mercy of nature.
-And in every project, you can act as if the client is a fine fellow and really wants to help their customers.
-At least, you will respect yourself.
-As a maximum, it turns out that the client didn't mind, and your vision will get a chance.
+In every project, you can act as if the client is a fine fellow and really wants to help their customers.
+At least you will respect yourself.
+As a maximum, it turns out that the client didn’t mind taking your concept to the production stage.
 Yes, for this you have to learn how to sell your vision.
-By the way, if it works out, it will turn out that you are not a designer, but an art director, not bad, right?
+If it works out, you may find yourself in the position of an art director, not bad, right?

 No interesting tasks

 These are the problems of the company, not the designer.
-As long as you can teach a person, as long as they understand that you are the source of their future competence, as long as you can be a sensei for them, there will be no problems with motivation.
+As long as you can teach a person, as long as they understand that you are the source of their future competence, there will be no problems with motivation as long as you can be a sensei for them.
 Problems arise when your designer surpasses you in growth when they become a source of competence and reach the ceiling of your business.
 Then you have to change this business with them.
 Or they will leave you.

-For instance, we have an art director who really likes generative design.
+For instance, we have an art director who really likes the generative design.
 But there are no orders for this.
-Accordingly, we have to make sure that clients buy from us what is interesting to us.
+Accordingly, we have to make sure that clients come with tasks which are interesting to us.
 How do we do it?

 We accumulate the vision.
-The company has to invest in creating and demonstrating some of the concepts because otherwise, no one will buy new products.
-Designers should be able to do everything they can and not be limited by anyone.
-Thus, we, for example, have developed a fairly strong direction for ourselves – VR.
-In 2019, we were the first in the country to launch a WebVR site for the White Tower, and recently we released our first title on Steam.
+The company has to invest in creating and showcasing the concepts.
+Otherwise, no one will know about your new products.
+For instance, several years ago we chose a strong area of expertise for ourselves — VR.
+In 2019, we were the first in the country to launch a WebVR site for the White Tower, and a few years later we released our first title on Steam.

 We are actively engaged in sales.
-We have been on the market for more than 15 years, and now we are in the top 10 – clients find us themselves.
+We have been on the market for more than 15 years, and now clients find us themselves.
 But selling a new product through incoming requests is a slow process.
-Requests for things that no one else has done don't just come up.
-Therefore, we look for clients ourselves, show them concepts and advise them.
+Requests for things that no one else has done don’t just come up.
+Therefore, we look for clients ourselves, show them concepts and consult them.

-We allow leading designers and art directors to create concepts within the pre-sale, where they are limited only by user behaviour and their skill level.
+We allow leading designers and art directors to create concepts within the pre-sale, limited only by user behavior and skill level.

 Simple conclusion about a designer’s motivation

-To summarise, in order to motivate a designer, you need to have a vision of the products that the market will buy tomorrow, invest with your best designers in creating that vision and be able to sell it.
-And the designer needs to learn how to create and sell the product vision.
+To summarize: to motivate a designer, you need to have a vision of the products that the market will buy tomorrow, invest with your best designers in creating that vision, and be able to sell it.
+And your designer needs to learn how to create and sell the product vision.